ropitz/sparc_teaching/exercise2final.md

 metadata of the dataset how the 3D models have been scaled; in this case, the Boston Fingerprints dataset has been scaled in millimetres.

+>**Why is scaled data necessary for measurements?** While 3D models can be accurate visual representations of real-world objects, the 3D model needs to be scaled for metric analysis to be meaningful.
+If the 3D model is scaled, the measurements taken from the 3D model correspond to real-world measurements of the original, physical object (in real-world units, often millimetres or metres).
+Without being scaled, the units of the 3D mesh in the software are completely arbitrary and will not correspond to the actual dimensions of the real-life object.

 **The Measuring Tool**

 If you want to measure between two points on the 3D model, you can use